What Google Analytics Has Been Missing

 WHAT WE CAN TELL YOU

-This brings us to the middle of the digital shopping journey- where home builder marketers are often in the dark about what home buyers are doing on their website But, with OpenHouse.ai’s machine learning technology, marketers can understand how buyers are navigating through their online catalog, and what communities and floor plans are of most interest.
+This brings us to the middle of the digital shopping journey- where home builder marketers are often in the dark about what home buyers are doing on their website But, with OpenHouse.ai’s Builder Intelligence platform, marketers can understand how buyers are navigating through their online catalog, and what communities and floor plans are of most interest.
 Our tracking technologies are unique to each home builder’s domain as we leverage first-party cookies to generate data, in real-time.

 As home buyers click through the catalog, our AI-technology understands who they are, and what they are looking for.
 Our dashboard collects all this anonymized data to create accurate buyer profiles with detailed demographics such as geographic information, household composition, population, and income.
 With this dashboard home builders can track product performance and monitor which home plans and communities are receiving the most activity.
 If a home buyer does convert, the OpenHouse.ai dashboard tracks exactly what type of referral was needed as well as the associated sales centre referral rate.